morandom/morandom.github.io/README.md

 A beginner-oriented template for a static website hosted by github pages.
 The template uses Jekyll.

-Live demo can be found here: [https://github.com/maclockard/portfolio-site-template]
+Live demo of the sort of thing you can do is here: maclockard.com

 ## Front Matter
 * Download Sublime Text